brendan-r/brocks/README.md

 ## Installation

 brocks depends on the development version of [`lubridate`](https://github.com/hadley/lubridate) (bugfix for leap years!).
-This means that it fails CI builds, however, it should work locally, with:
+This means that it fails appveyor CI builds, however, it should work locally, with:

 ```R
 # install.packages("devtools")